Gardening with a more ‘natural’ feel takes centre stage at Chelsea Flower Show

 He said that since Victorian times, it was understood that gardens and green spaces could bring the countryside into the urban realm and benefit people’s health and mental health.

-But a typical garden centre was also filled with plastic and pesticides.
+But a typical garden centre was filled with plastic and pesticides and had become artificial.

 “I’m not saying all of that is bad, but actually, what we need to do is return back to this concept of bringing the countryside back into your piece of green space because you’ll get the benefits from that.”